mtgjson/mtgjson-website/docs/data-models/card-set/README.md

 # Card (Set)

-The Card (Set) data model describes the properties of a single card.
+The Card (Set) data model describes the properties of a single card in a set.

 **Parent model:** [Set](/file-models/set/)
 **Parent property:** `cards`